“Setting goals is the first step for turning the invisible into the visible.” – Tony Robbins.

 What are LeadKlozer’s Daily Goals?

-LeadKlozer’s Daily Goals section is an automated way for you to track and review your follow-up performance
+LeadKlozer’s Today’s Goal section is an automated way for you to track and review your follow-up performance

-It is segmented into customizable Contact Types (i.e. Leads versus Clients, or Partners).
+It is segmented into customizable Contact Types (i.e. Prospects versus Customers, or Partners).
 This will ensure that you’re focusing on and ultimately growing all facets of your business, through lead generation, customer retention, and business growth strategies.

 We’ll also increase your Daily Goal totals when you Add Activity manually (i.e. phone calls, in-person meetings, emails, etc.)